publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/schXVI/m__us_usc_t22_s287.md

  __International Year of the Child__

     [Pub.
-L. 95–561, title XV][/us/pl/95/561], §§ 1501–1507, Nov.
+L. 95–561, title XV][/us/pl/95/561/tXV], §§ 1501–1507, Nov.
 1, 1978, [92 Stat.
 2373–2375][/us/stat/92/2373-2375], described the purpose of the International Year of the Child (designated as 1979 by the United Nations General Assembly) as promotion of lasting improvements in the well-being of children, provided for the establishment of a National Commission on the International Year of the Child, and for the Commission’s membership, functions, coordination and administration, and waiver of certain provisions of law relating to advertising, competitive bidding, and printing, authorized appropriations, and terminated the life of the Commission thirty days after the submission of its final report, which was to be submitted not later than Mar.
 31, 1980, but which life was in no case to be extended beyond Apr.
 30, 1980.

 [Pub.
-L. 97–35, title V, § 511(b)(1)][/us/pl/97/35/s511/b/1], Aug.
+L. 97–35, title V][/us/pl/97/35/tV], § 511(b)(1), Aug.
 13, 1981, [95 Stat.
 443][/us/stat/95/443], provided that:

 > “No funds are authorized to be appropriated to carry out part A of title XV of the Education Amendments of 1978 \[sections 1501 to 1507 of [Pub.
 L. 95–561][/us/pl/95/561], see note above\] for fiscal year 1982, 1983, or 1984.”